 Take The Alishan Forest Railway

 One of the few remaining relics of the Japanese logging industry has now become one of Alishan’s most iconic features!
-The forest railway networks guide visitors through lush and misty forests through 4 stations: Alishan (main station near the Visitor’s Centre), Zhaoping, Sacred Tree and Zhushan.
+The forest railway networks guide visitors through lush and misty forests through 4 stations: Alishan (the main station near the Visitor’s Centre), Zhaoping, Sacred Tree and Zhushan.

 The authentic little cabins leisurely chug their way under the pull of the old-timey train as it makes it travels through misty forests and overhanging cherry blossoms.
-No matter how much of a keen hiker you are, you just have to take a ride on this picturesque little choo choo!
+No matter how much of a keen hiker you are, you have to take a ride on this picturesque little choo-choo!